The Carey Federation

 We carefully plan the curriculum to suit the learning needs of all our pupils and make them excited to learn.
 Where possible, the curriculum areas are linked to provide context to their learning and allow them to delve deeper into the topic.

-Throughout the term, in Maths, we will look at the four operations (addition, subtraction, multiplication and division), money, fractions and time.
+Throughout the term, in Maths, we will look at place value, addition and subtraction and shapes.
 There will be some variation in coverage for each year group.
-Times tables (2, 5 and 10) for year 2 and recalling number bonds are fundamental skills that supports learning in all areas.
-Please support your children by regularly practising their times tables, and pairs to 10, 20 and 100 (Yr 2).
+Please support your children by regularly practising their number bonds to 10 for year 1s, and for year 2s, practising counting in 2s, 5s and 10s.

-In English, we will begin by looking at the story of ‘Traction Man’, followed by ‘Stuck’ where various writing outcomes will be generated such as story writing, character descriptions, poetry and letter writing.
+In English, we will begin by exploring Traditional Tales followed by ‘Sylvia and Bird’ where various writing outcomes will be generated such as sentence writing, short story writing and character descriptions.
 Throughout the term, we will explore other texts to develop our writing skills and encourage pupils to apply the various grammar, punctuation, spelling and handwriting content taught.

 In Music, each unit adapts an integrated approach where games, elements of music (pulse, rhythm, pitch etc.), singing and playing instruments are all linked.

 PE is planned for a Tuesday afternoons.
-However, it is always useful if the children have their PE Kits in school for the whole week.
+However, it is always useful if the children have their PE Kit in school for the whole week.
+Class 2 will have Wild Tribe next half term and I will send out a reminder nearer the time.

 Homework: